-Evaluators are responsible for writing the PDP.
-If appropriate, an evaluator may write the PDP in collaboration with the educator receiving the PDP.
-The evaluator may seek assistance from outside sources when necessary-human capital partners, curriculum indicated.

-and instruction staff, legal counsel, etc. A PDP should support and assist the educator so that he or she becomes an effective educator.
+PDP in collaboration with the educator receiving the PDP.
+The evaluator may seek assistance from outside sources when necessary-human capital partners, curriculum and instruction staff, legal counsel, etc. A PDP should support and assist the educator so that he or she becomes an effective educator.
 A PDP is typically issued when failure to comply with the directive(s) in the PDP may affect the educator's continued employment with the District.
 It may be issued in conjunction with an observation, an evaluation or as a stand-alone document.